Local Rules

 LOCAL RULES for HHGS

-Banyan 10th Hole
+Pinapple Valley 10th Hole

 If a player’s ball lands on the path that crosses the General Area, about one hundred yards forward of the green, the player may take a free drop at the nearest point of compete relief within one club length and no nearer the hole.
 The reference point being the lower side of the path where the ball first crossed onto the path.